Primary Care Provider Engagement

 Effective primary care is essential to a high-performing health system.
 Well-integrated, primary care can achieve distinct health, service and system goals simultaneously.

-With the exception of primary care services provided through LHIN-funded Community Health Centres, LHINs do not have formal funding authority for most primary care models.
+With the exception of primary care services provided through LHIN-funded community health centres, LHINs do not have formal funding authority for most primary care models.
 However, engaging primary care physicians is paramount to achieving improved linkages between them and the rest of the health system.
+One example of this kind of engagement includes the Champlain Primary Care Congress.

 Primary Care Congress